 Each Battery Sub Module is rated at approximately 1kWh, monitored by a Prohelion CMU and can be combined to make larger packs of any capacity.

-The Control Module is the brain of the IMPS controlling the pack using a Tritium BMS.
+The Control Module is the brain of the IMPS controlling the pack using a Prohelion BMS.
 It also provides safe state isolation, fusing, 12V functionality and CAN bus interface to monitor and control the Prohelion IMPS

 Physical Dimension and Layout